 This can cause the cheese to become oily or clumpy, and it can also make your dish taste greasy.
 Especially when you stored your parmesan for a long time in the fridge, it’ll become drier.

 The fresh parmesan melts better.

 On the other hand, the production of true parmesan (Parmigiano Reggiano) requires a minimum aging of 12 months.
 The longer the aging, the lower the water content.
-Real parmesan doesn’t melt entirely, it just softens.
+Real parmesan doesn’t melt entirely, it’ll just soften.